Kiro vs. Cursor #

 Auto mode | Auto select models based on capacity and performance | ❌ | ✅ | ||

 API Keys | Use API keys to directly call model providers.
 Usually costs more than subscription.
-Features are usually restricted. | ❌ | ✅ | This usually cost more than subscription.
+Features are usually restricted. | ❌ | ✅ | This usually costs more than subscription.
 Core features like Agent are prohibited in Cursor if using API Keys. | |

 Context window | The context window of chat | 200K for Sonnet | 128K for most models | Cursor needs to pay extra if you need 200K context window. | |